Kent State Stark Library

 - "Jam Sessions" Kent State Stark Book Club!!

-The next meeting of "Jam Sessions," the Stark Campus Library Book Club will be held on October 30 at 5:15pm in the Library to discuss The Winter People, by Jennifer McMahon.
+The next meeting of "Jam Sessions," the Stark Campus Library Book Club will be held on February 25 at 5:15pm in the Library to discuss Everything I Never Told You by Celeste Ng.
 Join in the conversation and, of course, the homemade jam and bread.
 Everyone is invited!!
 Please like our Kent State Stark Library Book Club on Facebook.

 - Subject Libguides